studiopixelite/covidtracker/README.md

 Skrill - creativegreatonic@gmail.com

 # Documentation
 The application was made using Volley libraries and REST API for callbacks and data fetching.
-Material Design was used for the User Interface (UI)
+Material Design was used for the User Interface (UI).

 # Screenshots
 ![Screenshot 1](https://github.com/studiopixelite/covidtracker/blob/master/screenshots/1.png)